aws/aws-fpga/FAQs.md

 - Developers don’t need to purchase / design / bringup or debug the physical hardware where the FPGA is hosted, nor the platform/server hardware: all the hardware is verified, monitored, and maintained by AWS.

 - AWS provides an [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) that contains Xilinx Vivado development environment, with all the needed licenses.
-By using the FPGA developer AMI developers have a choice to a wide range of instance (different CPU and Memory configutation) allowing developers to optimize their development flow.
+By using the FPGA developer AMI developers have a choice to a wide range of instance (different CPU and Memory configuration) allowing developers to optimize their development flow.

 - AWS provides cloud based debug tools: [Virtual JTAG](./hdk/docs/Virtual_JTAG_XVC.md) which is equivalent to debug using JTAG with on-premises development, and Virtual LED together with Virtual DIP Switch emulation the LED and DIP switches in typical development board.